Team Interagro’s Skill & Agility Highlights 2nd Phase of 2017 Brazilian Working Equitation Championships

 The Intermediate and Open Amateur divisions also hosted a number of horses bred, sold, or related to Interagro.
 Colirio das Mangueiras, a son of Tufao Interagro and Venus Interagro owned by Haras das Mangueiras, finished second in the Intermediate class with Sergio Antunes de Oliveira at the reins.
 Third and fourth went to two more Interagro breds, Bilbo Interagro and Porfirio Interagro, both ridden by Marcio Aparecido de Almeida and owned by Haras das Mangueiras.
 In the Open Amateurs, Fronteiro Interagro and Jose Luis Fernandes finished fourth overall.
 Fronteiro is the maternal brother of the Novice A victor Hector Interagro, and was sold during the 2010 Interagro Yearling Auction.
 Xama Comando SN, the son of Nicola MAC who was victorious in the Preliminary division, also made his mark in the Open Amateurs.
 Maria Isabel Casimiro piloted Xama, who is owned by Coudelaria Amor e Cura, to a fifth place finish.

 For more information on Interagro Lusitanos, Interagro’s horses for sale, or the Lusitano bloodlines, visit Interagro’s website at www.lusitano-interagro.com or follow them on Facebook.
-To organize a trip to Brazil or for any questions regarding sales or the logistics of importing horses to the US, contact their US Sales Representative, Peter van Borst at 817 368 9447.
+To organize a trip to Brazil or for any questions regarding sales or the logistics of importing horses to the US, do not hesitate to contact Interagro.

 Media contact: Equinium Sports Marketing, LLC | Holly Johnson | firstname.lastname@example.org